wp-plugins/avchat-3/readme.txt

 If you prefer to install it manually, download the plugin archive from above and upload its contents to your `/wp-content/plugins` directory.
 2. **Activate it** as you would do with any other plugin.

-At this point, your Video Chat Plugin Standard installation is complete, but we still have to add the AVChat software and connect everything to a media server.
+The plugin is now installed and activated but we still have to add the actual AVChat video chat software, connect it to a media server and place it in pages and blog posts before the chat will show up on your website.

 = Part 2: Installing AVChat 3.5 Software (the actual video chat software) =
 You will need the AVChat software and a license key (trial or purchased).
 You can purchase AVChat from <a href='http://avchat.net/buy-now'>avchat.net/buy-now</a> but you can also get a <a href='http://avchat.net/15daystrial/'>15 days free trial</a>.
 After the order is made or a trial requested, you will receive an email with a link to your private client area from where you can download the AVChat software.